Money

 A seemingly small distinction, I know, though it is also one of the grandest of all.

-When we understand that nothing belongs to us, including this junk we call money, we see that material items are not our primary concern here; the enjoyment of our life is, which is done by furthering our relations with each other, and improving upon our talents and abilities.
-And yes, while these activities usually do involve material items, they are of negligible secondary importance and are more of just an intermediary between the people we call ourselves.
+When we understand that nothing belongs to us, including this thing we call money, we see that material items are not our primary concern here; the progressive enjoyment of our life is, which is done by furthering our relations with each other and improving upon our creative abilities.
+And yes, while these activities usually do involve material items, they are of negligible secondary importance and are more so just an intermediary between our actions and the people we call ourselves.

-So, instead of pretending to produce goods for monetary compensation and societal ‘status,’ these goods should be solely produced for the satisfaction of their producers and recipients.
+So, instead of pretending to produce goods for monetary compensation and societal ‘status,’ these goods should be solely produced for the combined satisfaction of their producers and users.
 And this is indeed how it can be – is satisfied people helping other people be satisfied through improving their lives.

 But what else is there to do?
-Have we no choice but to operate under an illusion, rather than have our economy collapse and our society burst into turmoil?
+Have we no choice but to operate under an illusion, rather than allowing our economy to evaporate and leave our society stranded without direction?
 Is not money the only way to ‘compensate’ a man for his labor, to organize ourselves by what we do?
 What other options are there?
-While at first, a solution to this problem may seem potentially inconceivable, there is an answer, and that answer is:
+While at first, a solution to this problem may seem potentially unthinkable, there is an answer, and that answer is:

 Education.
-Our solution is Education; the elimination of money, and have its ‘existence’ overwritten with Education.
-We are already operating in a world where money does not ‘exist’ and now the only thing we have to do is eliminate the illusion of it from our minds.
+Our solution is Education; the elimination of money, and its ‘existence’ overwritten with Education.
+Of course, we are already operating in a world where money does not ‘exist’ and now the only thing we have to do is eliminate the illusion of it from our minds.

 However, without money, would anybody still want to work?
 Wouldn’t everyone just quit their jobs and free-loaf it?
-Quite simply…No. All that happens here is that people no longer pretend to be working for money, but instead, continue doing exactly what they are doing now – working for the sake of work.
+Quite simply…No. All that happens is people no longer pretend to work for money, but instead, continue doing exactly what they are truly doing now – working for the sake of work and helping each other...only in a more efficient and effective fashion.

 Regardless if we realize it or not, we are always working for the work itself – always have been, and always will.
 Precisely why and what we are working for in our universe's grand scheme of things is a whole other matter, but we are working.

-And while disillusionment is a most crucial aspect, we also need to be rigorously taught Moderation and Self-Control in order to make the elimination of money a success.
+And while disillusionment is a most crucial aspect, we also need to fully bolster that education by rigorously being taught Moderation and Self-Control in order to make the elimination of money a success.

 You see, we are currently prodded along towards constant desire, always being coerced into wanting more and more, as though our unrestrained production and consumption is the solution to all the world’s problems.
 But look around – this gluttonous system is the cause of all our problems.

 But unfortunately, barely anybody is trying.
-Almost nobody has faith in human nature, and it got this way because of exactly that – not having faith in human nature.
+Almost nobody has faith in human nature, and it became this way because of exactly that – not having faith in human nature.
 Underneath it all, we secretly condescend upon others, expecting the worst out of them, and we take advantage of their ignorance.
-But just think if we actively expect the best out of everyone, including ourselves, if we teach them, if we constantly promote the best in everything we do; we could lure this progress out of everyone by providing the means to do so.
+But just think if we actively expect the best out of everyone, including ourselves, if we help teach each other, if we constantly promote the best in everything we do; we could lure this progress out of everyone by providing the means to do so.

 For example, we assume in some dark corner of our mind that people would endlessly take if no limits were imposed on them – but why would they?
 What would make a person want to take all the things they can get?
 The only reason would be because they think it benefits them.
 However, does it really benefit them?
 Does having a ton of goods really benefit a person?
 No, no, no – repeatedly, no. If we are taught moderation and prevent ourselves from excess, through knowledge that excess is of no benefit, then we only take what we need.

-After all, it is currently like this anyway, and money is not truly helping against any overindulgence whatsoever.
-Money is only further propagating a terribly sick and underachieving economy that is striving precisely for this overindulgence.
-And through this, people are sacrificing the ultimate ideals of responsibility and quality for reckless quantity, just so some people can live a more ‘prosperous’ life based upon an illusion.
+After all, this is exactly what happens in our current reality anyway, and the illusion of money is not helping against any overindulgence whatsoever.
+Money is only further propagating a terribly sick and underachieving population of human beings that strives precisely for this overindulgence.
+And through this, people are constantly sacrificing the ultimate ideals of responsibility and quality for a recklessly achieved quantity, just so some people can live a more ‘prosperous’ life based illusion upon illusion.

-But this whole ideal of churning out more and more in the name of ‘profit’ is so backwards that we are still trying to adapt to it as if it were indeed forward!
-Yet, by nature, we can all feel this is wrong; much like how we can feel that walking backwards is not what our legs were designed for.
+Worse yet, this whole ideal of churning out more and more in the name of ‘profit’ is so backwards that we are still trying to adapt to it as if it were indeed forward!
+Yet, by nature, we can all feel this is wrong, much like how we can feel that walking backwards is not what our legs were designed for.

-It is a false assumption that everyone needs to be working.
-Our economy is still thriving, even with unemployment reaching record highs, because we are able to produce what we need by only using a fraction of our population – which should come as no surprise, as we never need everyone doing the same thing at once.
+It is a false assumption that everyone needs to be working, at least in the traditional sense of the word.
+Our economy is still thriving, even with unemployment reaching record highs, because we are able to produce what we need by only using a fraction of our population.

-Really, we only need a fraction of our people providing us the means to live – that is the beauty of technology.
+In our modern world, we only need a fraction of our people providing us the means to live – that is the beauty of technology.
 This is what our intelligent minds have worked so hard to achieve, to release us from the burdens of work.
-And we should not be ashamed of this, but should be proud and learn to enjoy it.
+And we should not be ashamed of this, but should be proud of our accomplishments and learn to fully enjoy it.

-Technology has proven that what we reap is not actually always what we sow, but what a few of our fellows have sown with the help of some fantastic machinery designed with the help of many people that have come before.
-And keep in mind, this is not a bad thing – just imagine if we were all in charge of our own twenty acres of farm land, our own manufacturing plants, our own wells and fuel refineries – this would be extremely taxing on our environment, not to mention that cities like New York and Las Vegas would cease to exist!
+Technology has proven that what we reap is not actually always what we sow, but what a few of our fellows have sown with the help of some fantastic machinery designed and improved upon by many people that have come before.
+And keep in mind, this is not a bad thing – just imagine if we were all in charge of our own twenty acres of farm land, our own manufacturing plants, our own oil wells and fuel refineries – this would be extremely taxing on our environment, not to mention that cities like New York and Las Vegas would cease to exist!

-All we need to do now is understand that our existence is not dependent upon an economy oversaturated with the commerce of goods.
+When we acknowledge that we are already creating all we need, we realize the futility in creating more jobs.
+By nature, we do not have to create more jobs so people can make a living.
+Our existence is not dependent upon an economy revolving around the commerce of goods.
 We do not always need to be selling things and buying things just to live.

-As we found out, life is even simpler than that.
-We are just working to work, to keep ourselves busy.
-Our existence and the advancement of it does not rely upon us stuffing our mouths with money or shoving it into other peoples pockets...no, this exchange is completely unnecessary.
+As we found out, life is even more straightforward than that.
+We are simply working to take care of ourselves, to keep ourselves and our lives improving.
+Our existence and the advancement of it does not rely upon us stuffing our pockets with money or shoving it into other peoples hands...no, this trivial exchange is completely unnecessary.

 What happens in ‘transactions’ of material items is that two people merely agree that one has ‘worked enough’ to ‘acquire’ a good.

-Though, what defines ‘working enough’ or better yet, ‘working enough to eat’?
-I mean, some people manage to inherit thousands – even millions – of dollars for no other reason than having been born, while a lot of others who work themselves ragged each day are left starving.
+Though, what defines ‘working enough’ or better yet, ‘working enough to eat?’
+I mean, some people manage to inherit thousands – even millions – of dollars for no other reason than having been born, while a lot of others who physically work themselves ragged each day are left nearly starving.

-But what even makes a person’s work worth anything?
+But what actually makes a person’s work worth anything?
 What makes anyone’s work more or less important than another’s?
-As we can see, ‘working enough’ is extremely ambiguous and cannot ever really be defined.
-We try to define it, we try to reward those we think we ought to reward, but we truly do not have the capability to.
+Much less, how does worth itself become expressed through valueless paper rectangles?
+As we can see, ‘working enough’ is innately ambiguous and cannot ever really be defined.
+We try to define it, we try to reward those we think we ought to reward, but we truly do not have the capability to do so.
 And how can we adhere to something like that?
-Well, quite honestly, we cannot.
+Well, quite honestly, we cannot...at least, while still staying true to ourselves.

 Money does not resemble work or a person’s worth at all.
-Our work cannot be converted into money, our products and craftsmanship cannot be transformed into paper rectangles with pictures of men and numbers printed on them, and these paper rectangles cannot be reconverted into our livelihood.
+Our work cannot be converted into money, our products and craftsmanship cannot be transformed into paper rectangles with pictures of men and numbers printed on them, and these paper rectangles cannot be reconverted into our livelihood, much less serve as the answer to the mystery of our existence.